manandraj20/Snippet_Box/README.md

 # Full-stack Go

-This is the final code from version 1 of the [Let's Go e-book by Alex Edwards](https://lets-go.alexedwards.net/).
+This is the final code for `Snippetbox` website.
 It's a full-stack Go web application called "Snippetbox" that lets users CRUD text snippets (similar to GitHub gists).

 <img width="500" src="./lets-go-screenshot.png" />